Meet our Chairs

 M.A./Ph.D. in Depth Psychology with Specialization in Jungian Psychology and Archetypal Studies

-Dylan Hoffman – Co-Chair
+Dylan Martinez Francisco – Co-Chair

-Dylan Hoffman studied liberal arts at Georgetown University and psychology at Adelphi University before completing his Ph.D. in Depth Psychology at Pacifica Graduate Institute—concentrating in Jungian and Archetypal Studies.
+Dylan Martinez Francisco studied liberal arts at Georgetown University and psychology at Adelphi University before completing his Ph.D. in Depth Psychology at Pacifica Graduate Institute—concentrating in Jungian and Archetypal Studies.
 His work focuses on C. G. Jung’s theory of archetypes—on archetypes as the deepest nature of the psyche and how they interconnect spirit, psyche, and matter as numinous and mythic powers that animate, govern, and structure the cosmos as a whole.

 Keiron Le Grice – Co-Chair